kannanvijayan-zz/Thoughts/binjs_part1.md

 First, we should understand why JS parsing is currently slow.
-The _"What if we just made the parser faster?"_ section in David's article details a number of reasons, but there's a fundamental, unavoidable issue underneath all of them:
+The _"What if we just made the parser faster?"_ section in David's article details a number of reasons, but there's a fundamental, unavoidable issue underpinning all of them:

 *Parsing is slow because the parser has to look at and process every byte of the source it loads, regardless of whether that code is about to run